 Your connection to education, training, data, experts and more

-The Greater Raritan Workforce Development Board will continue to update partners and the community as the impact of the Coronavirus pandemic evolves.
+The Greater Raritan Workforce Development Board will continue to update partners and the community about current webinars, programs, training opportunities and more as workforce system services evolve because of the Coronavirus pandemic.

 The state has launched a Cov-19 Information Hub page which has links to a vast amount of information and resources, including for businesses and community members.
 A COVID-19 Jobs and Hiring Portal also is now open and will be updated regularly.
 Users can navigate the portal and filter by keyword and location, simply by using the question box at the top of the page as a search box.
 Type in a county name or a position and the jobs will be filtered.
 This functionality also works from the main Hub site.

 State and county partners are also working together on a job-match project, matching current job listings in a state database to active job seekers, including the newly unemployed.
-Following are new job openings pulled from the state’s AOSOS system; the weekly listings include the employer and location, job title, and job description.
+Following are new job openings pulled from the state’s AOSOS system for the past several weeks; the weekly listings include the employer and location, job title, and job description.
 In each week’s listing, click on the job description link for more information and to apply for a position.

 The Middlesex County Regional Chamber of Commerce also has developed this career dashboard featuring these job openings and others from around the state.